18-4-409 Colorado Criminal Defense Attorneys in Colorado

 2. Do not destroy evidence

 You may think that destroying any evidence in your possession will help your defense case.
 However tampering with evidence will almost always backfire against the defendant.
 Prosecutors have many resources to recover evidence that you think has been completely destroyed.
 When the evidence is presented in negotiations or at trial, it will make you look more guilty if you tried to destroy it beforehand.
-Tampering with evidence is also a crime in itself, which can be added on top of the sentence you could receive for Aggravated motor vehicle theft
+Tampering with evidence is also a crime in itself, which can be added on top of the sentence you could receive for 18-4-409 Colorado

 3. Contact an experienced attorney

-When you are charged with Aggravated motor vehicle theft, it is critical to exercise your right to an attorney.
+When you are charged with 18-4-409 Colorado, it is critical to exercise your right to an attorney.
 Your life is on the line and The Law Offices of Decker & Jones are prepared to defend your case.
 Contact us immediately at 303-573-5253 – even if you have not been charged yet.
 You need a defense team working in your corner to combat the prosecution ASAP.

 The Law